-CHOOSE a neighborhood, combine favorite places, or request a newcomer's overview in a tour.
+CHOOSE a neighborhood, or combine favorite placesin your tour.

 Our neighborhoods make the city unique, and interesting.
 Urban people live and play in north Seattle neighborhoods like Ballard, Greenlake, Fremont, and Wallingford.
 And from the University of Washington (U District) , one crosses the Montlake Cut to Capitol Hill and the Central District, east of downtown.
 Farther south, you'll visit the International District, and Sodo.
 Some of the neighborhoods are included in other day- tours, so Best Guide, Seattle selected a few more to feature here: